eNMS-automation/eNMS/docs/advanced/administration.rst

 When creating a new instance of eNMS:
   - Install eNMS.
-  - Run the :guilabel:`Admin / Administration / Migration` either from the UI or from the ReST API.
+  - Run the :guilabel:`Admin / Administration / Migration` either from the UI or from the REST API.
 Select 'Empty_database_before_import' = True, specify the location of the file to import, and select all object types to be imported: "user", "device", "link", "pool", "service", "workflow_edge", "task"

-When backing up eNMS, it is only necessary to perform :guilabel:`Admin / Administration / Migration` either from the UI or from the ReST API.
+When backing up eNMS, it is only necessary to perform :guilabel:`Admin / Administration / Migration` either from the UI or from the REST API.
   - Select a directory name for storing the migration files into, and select all object types to Export
   - the Topology Export of device and link data from :guilabel:`Admin / Administration / Topology Import` and :guilabel:`Admin / Administration / Topology Export` is not needed for Backup.
     It is intended for sharing of device and link data.